grscheller/dtools-docs/README.md

-# Developer Tools
+## Developer Tools for Python - PyPI dtools namespace projects

 Collection of Python packages to aid in general software development.
 These Python developer libraries consist of Python PyPI namespace packages all under the **dtools.** "namespace."

-These tools tend to prefer a functional programming approach yet endeavor to remain Pythonic.
-They prefer Smalltalk OOP over "Gang-of-Four" inheritance based OOP.
+These tools tend to prefer a functional programming approach yet still endeavor to remain Pythonic.

-## PyPI `dtools.` Namespace Projects
+### PyPI `dtools.` Namespace Projects

 | Python Package | Projects (PyPI) | Source Code (GitHub) |
 |:-------------- |:--------------- |:-------------------- |